 Just because your body’s changing doesn’t mean your sex life is over

 Misconceptions about the effects of aging on a woman’s sexuality are abundant.
-While a variety of factors, including menopause and stress, certainly have an impact, woman can – and do – continue to enjoy sex throughout their lives.
+While a variety of factors, including menopause and stress, certainly have an impact, women can – and do – continue to enjoy sex throughout their lives.

-As a matter of fact, a recent study conducted at the University of Texas by psychologist David Buss suggests an increase in sexual fantasies and sexual experiences for 27 to 45 year-old women.
+As a matter of fact, a recent study conducted at the University of Texas by psychologist David Buss suggests an increase in sexual fantasies and sexual experiences for 27 to 45-year-old women.

 Another study published in the JAMA Internal Medicine journal indicates that the value an individual places on sex plays a key role in sexual engagement.
 While on the surface these findings may seem obvious, the main takeaway is that – for some women – changes to their libido may not be entirely physiological.

 While this is empowering news, it’s also only part of the story.

 Sex is as much psychological as it is physical – and aging can affect both factors.
 So, let’s take a look at some common sexual obstacles for women as they get older.